 - If you would like to save current changes manually by pressing the Save button, the timer will be cleared and stop working until new changes have been made to the document.

-All in all, if you find your Word document with very important information stored in is missing, you should react immediately by following the suggestions gave in the previous content to recover Unsaved Word document all by yourself.
+All in all, if you find your Word document with very important information is missing, you should react immediately by following the suggestions given in the previous content to recover the unsaved Word document all by yourself.